welucas2/sphngys/README.md

 binfile = SphngBin(fname = "TEST001")

 fname should always be provided to SphngBin.
-Optional arguments are:
-* contiguous - logical, default True - see below
-* nsinkmax - integer, default 2000 - size of sink arrays
-* igradh - logical, default True - whether to expect grad-h arrays
-* imhd - logical, default False - whether to expect MHD arrays
-* iexf - integer, default 0 - which external force was used, 0 meaning none
-* imigrate - logical, default False - whether planetesimal stuff was going on
+Optional arguments are: contiguous - logical, default True - see below nsinkmax - integer, default 2000 - size of sink arrays igradh - logical, default True - whether to expect grad-h arrays mhd - logical, default False - whether to expect MHD arrays iexf - integer, default 0 - which external force was used, 0 meaning none imigrate - logical, default False - whether planetesimal stuff was going on

 Care should be taken with the latter three arguments, as they aren't implemented, although the code still has to allow for the possibility.
 Generally, always leave them with their default values.